ajalt/eece6083-compiler/README.md

 ## Quick Start
 * Install [Python 2.7](http://python.org/download/) if it is not already installed on your system.
-* You can see a sample of the scanner output by running the following from the `compiler` directory:
+* You can see a sample of the scanner output by running the following from the root `compiler` directory:
 ```
 python src/scanner.py test/test_program.src
 ```